 Department of Forensic Science

 Sam Houston State University offers a PhD in Forensic Science for those seeking leadership positions or intending to pursue careers in research or education.
-The doctoral program at SHSU is an interdisciplinary science degree that can be completed in four to five years of full-time study.
+The doctoral program at SHSU is an interdisciplinary science degree that can be completed in approximately five years of full-time study.

 Student Organizations and Activities